d-s-i/mev-inspect-starknet/README.md

 # What is does now:

-It fetch all blocks for the past 24 hours and rank the most actives accounts and contracts on goerli.
+1) It fetch all blocks for the past 24 hours and rank the most actives accounts and contracts on goerli.
 Type `hh run scripts/getTopAccountsPerDay.ts` to run the script (it use the starknet default provider and may take a while to fetch all the blocks).

+2) Given a transaction, it analyze the inputs and events, and return an organized object (similar to what you see at etherscan.io)

 # Current Notice